flavorjones/ruby-c-extensions-explained/precompiled/README.md

 cross_build_p = enable_config("cross-build")
 ```

-We don't need this for `libyaml`, but the technique is useful: the cross-compile rake task signals to `extconf.rb` that it's cross-compiling by using a commandline flag that we can inspect.
-As an example, `extconf.rb` may need to set specific configuration options on the third-party library when cross-compiling.
+The cross-compile rake task signals to `extconf.rb` that it's cross-compiling by using a commandline flag that we can inspect.
+We'll need this for `libyaml` to make sure that set the appropriate flags during precompilation (flags which shouldn't be set when compiling natively).

 ``` ruby
 MiniPortile.new("yaml", "0.2.5").tap do |recipe|